-2.2 Students are to communicate with the institute via official email and/or VLE.
-They may also, opt to communicate via a phone call to the PFI’s official numbers (25906514/516 / 79201358).
+2.2 Students are to communicate with the Institute via official email and/or VLE.
+They may also opt to communicate via a phone call to the PFI’s official numbers (25906514/516 / 79201358).
 PFI will take no responsibility on communications done with its Staff or lecturers if such communications are done on their private communications channel.

-2.3 All results will be published on the VLE and where applicable, soft copy certificates will be sent via email.
+2.3 All results will be issued on the VLE and where applicable, soft copy certificates will be sent via email.

 2.5 Occasionally, the Institute may also use phone calls, SMS’s, WhatsApp system or physical mail to communicate with students.

 3. Student Card

 3.1 Students accepted for courses of 5 ECTS and over will receive a PFI’s student card.

 3.2 At the discretion of the Institute and in agreement with third parties, the card will enable students to benefit from discounts from selected stores.
 Such discount is determined by the store and may be terminated at any time during the course.

 3.3 Through the student card, students enrolled in particular courses will benefit from a subscription at The Seminary library.